 Go back to the pennies.
 If we compare only the average masses of the two pennies we see that they are different.
 But now include the uncertainty in the masses.
 For penny A, the most likely mass is somewhere between 3.117g and 3.125g.
 For penny B, the most likely mass is somewhere between 3.123g and 3.139g.
 If you compare the ranges of the masses for the two pennies, as shown in Figure 6, they just overlap.
 Given the uncertainty in the masses, we are able to conclude that the masses of the two pennies could be the same.
-If the range of the masses are probably different.
+If the range of the masses did not overlap, then we ought to conclude that the masses are probably different.